History of a Failed Law

 When PASPA was enacted nearly 25 years ago, supporters expressed serious doubts about whether sports betting and the integrity of games could co-exist.
-But today, nearly six in ten Americans favor ending the federal sports betting ban to allow states to decide whether to offer sports betting and 72 percent of avid sports fans want to end the federal ban.
+But today, nearly six in ten Americans agree regulated sports betting would protect consumers and two in three believe it would deliver new tax revenues and create new jobs.

 Professional sports leagues softening stance